-Rosehips are the accessory fruit of the rose plant that forms.
-After pollination of roses in spring, they ripen and are harvested in late summer through fall, when they are at their peak of nutritional content.
-Containing 60 times as much Vitamin C as oranges, ground organic Rosehips provide a powerful natural dose of Vit C and the essential fatty acid, GLA.
-Both of these key antioxidants are needed to restore and protect delicate facial tissue from environmental damage that weakens and ages the skin.
+Rosehips are the fruit of the Beach Rose plant.
+They ripen and are harvested in late summer through fall, when they are at their peak Vitamin C content.
+Containing 60 times as much vitamin C as oranges, ground organic Rosehips provide a powerful natural dose of Vitamin C and the essential fatty acid, GLA.
+Both of these key antioxidants are needed to restore and protect delicate skin from environmental damage.

 After lavender, rosemary is probably the most important plant used in multiple ways as a therapeutic.
 It is heat-producing and improves circulation but it is also widely used in aromatherapy to “clear the head”, helping with mental clarity and improving memory and recall.
 Overall this is a most excellent ingredient to use in external applications to relax and reset an imbalanced system.